mathjax/MathJax/docs/html/_sources/installation.txt

 yourself, and you can begin using MathJax right away; skip this document on installation and go directly to :ref:`Configuring MathJax <loading>`.

 MathJax can be loaded from a public web server or privately from your hard drive or other local media.
-To use MathJax in either way, you will need to obtain a copy of MathJax and its font package.
-There are three ways to do this: via ``git``, ``svn``, or via a pre-packaged archive.
-We recommend git or svn, as it is easier to keep your installation up to date with these tools.
+To use MathJax in either way, you will need to obtain a copy of MathJax.
+There are three ways to do
+this: via ``git``, ``svn``, or via a pre-packaged archive.
+We recommend ``git`` or ``svn``, as it is easier to keep your installation up to date with these tools.

 .. _getting-mathjax-git: